-Foreign-produced items located outside the United States are subject to the EAR when they are a "direct product" of specified "technology" or "software," or are produced by a complete plant or 'major component' of a plant that itself is a "direct product" of specified "technology" or "software."
+Foreign-produced items located outside the United States are subject to the EAR when they are a "direct product" of specified "technology" or "software," produced by a complete plant or 'major component' of a plant that itself is a "direct product" of specified "technology" or "software," or, for specified foreign-produced items in paragraph (e)(3)(i)(B)(2) of this section, contain an item produced by a complete plant or 'major component' of a plant that itself is a "direct product" of specified "technology" or "software."
 If a foreign-produced item is subject to the EAR, then you should separately determine the license requirements that apply to that foreign-produced item (e.g., by assessing the item classification, destination, end-use, and end-user in the relevant transaction).
 Not all transactions involving foreign-produced items that are subject to the EAR require a license.
 Those transactions that do require a license may be eligible for a license exception.